bioperl/bioperl.github.io/howtos/EUtilities_Web_Service.md

 SoapEU requires CPAN modules and , both of which are standard BioPerl core externals.

-To download and install BioPerl core and packages from Git, see [Using Git](Using_Git "wikilink").
+To download and install BioPerl core and packages from Git, see [Using Git].

 Overview
 --------

-SoapEU is intended to provide all the functionality currently available in (see [the EUtilities Cookbook](HOWTO:EUtilities_Cookbook "wikilink") for many examples and use cases).
+SoapEU is intended to provide all the functionality currently available in (see [the EUtilities Cookbook] for many examples and use cases).
 It provides an extensive and extensible backend for adapting the SOAP responses into appropriate and familiar BioPerl objects and iterators.

 The mantra is (1) create a `Bio::DB::SoapEUtilities` factory object; (2) use the factory to select a utility (`esearch, efetch, einfo, elink, esummary, egquery, epost, espell`) and set its parameters; (3) run the utility; (4) iterate the result object, or access it for data.
 A typical use case might be the following: